mattkgreene/bb-kc-rsi-backtester/README.md

 # BB + KC + RSI Short Strategy Backtester

 A comprehensive backtesting application for a **short-only mean-reversion strategy** that combines Bollinger Bands (BB), Keltner Channels (KC), and RSI indicators.
-Built with Streamlit for an interactive UI and supports multiple cryptocurrency exchanges via CCXT.
+Built with Dash for an interactive UI and supports multiple cryptocurrency exchanges via CCXT.

 ## Strategy Overview